kperath/cluster-api-provider-digitalocean/docs/getting-started.md

 # Initialize a management cluster with digitalocean infrastructure provider.
 $ clusterctl init --infrastructure digitalocean

+# installs CAPI crds and CAPDO crds and also creates CAPI & CAPDO namespaces

 ```

 The output will be similar to this: